andyksaw/docker-php-webserver/README.md

 # Docker Web Server
-A lightweight docker service designed with the bare minimal required to run Laravel.
+A lightweight docker service designed with the bare minimum required to run a PHP website.
 The service encapsulates:
 * Nginx
 * PHP 7.1 (FPM)
 * Redis